cityofaustin/Residential-Permitting/_projects/deck.md

 ### What is a deck?

-A deck is a platform-like structure without walls, often made of planks, that no one will be living on and is typically used for lounging.
+A deck is a platform-like structure without walls, often made of planks, that no one will be living on and is typically used for lounging or gathering.

 ### Requirements for all decks

 Whether your need a permit or not, there are still a few zoning regulations you need to follow to make sure your deck follows the City of Austin’s code.
+After you've made sure your deck does not break any of the code regulations described below, you can find out if you need a permit.

 #### Setbacks